 All the aforementioned approaches are developed for synchronous program and single-core execution platform, except for [30] which handles multi-core case by sequentializing the program into each core and using ILP to compute the WCRT.
 The feasibility of WCRT analysis critically depends on the hardware execution platform.
 The approach presented in [23] is targeting Kiel Esterel Processor (KEP) [39] for Esterel language, while approaches in [25-27] are targeting Microblaze processor running ForeC program.
 Analysis in [28, 29] are based on single-core general purpose processor.
 The approach in [30] is aiming at general-purpose multiprocessors.

-The main contributions of this paper are:

-We propose a complete framework of WCRT analysis for GALS system including micro-architecture analysis of the execution platform.

-We propose a model checking based WCTT analysis method.
-We achieve scalable complexity with regard to program size and the number of tracked signals.

-Based on the WCTT analysis method, we perform target code optimization by pruning the infeasible paths of execution and thus reducing the code size.

-Our method is significantly different from earlier methods to WCRT analysis in the following ways.

-//TODO Explain why GALS MoC is better

-//TODO Add explanation that channel communication is compiled into part of AGRC for each clock domain, thus enables GALS WCRT analysis.
-AGRC also incorporates encoding of tick transition using SwitchNode, control flow info, forking parallel reactions, emit and test of signals, etc. In summary, Emphasize the mightiness of AGRC

-//TODO introduce WCTTtight, lies in the interval [WCTTmin, WCTTmax].
-Earlier in Intro
+As compared to all the others, our approach is targeted at timing analysis of GALS programs along with code optimization using a model checking approach.

-the systemj language
+background – the systemj language

 SystemJ is a novel system-level design language based on Globally Asynchronous Locally Synchronous (GALS) Model of Computation (MoC) [13, 14].
 SystemJ extends the Java language by introducing both synchronous and asynchronous concurrency [22].
 SystemJ integrates the synchronous essence of Esterel language [15] and the asynchronous concurrency of CSP [16].
-Due to the complete compliance with GALS MoC, SystemJ language is an ideal language for describing complex multi-clock reactive systems [17].
-In addition, SystemJ is grounded on delicate and rigorous mathematical semantics and thus is amenable to formal verification.
-SystemJ excels over other GALS system-level design languages particularly in its capability of handling complex data-driven operations, a feature empowered by Java programming language which is incorporated in SystemJ.
+SystemJ is grounded on delicate and rigorous mathematical semantics and thus is amenable to formal verification [14].

-On the top level, a SystemJ program comprises a set of clock-domains (CD) executing asynchronously.
+On the top level, a SystemJ program comprises a set of clock-domains executing asynchronously.
+Each clock-domain is a composition of one or more synchronous parallel reactions, which are executed in lock-steps with logic tick of the clock-domain.
+Reactions within the same clock-domain exploit synchronous broadcast mechanism on signals to communicate with each other.
+Reactions can themselves be composed of more synchronous parallel reactions, thereby forming a hierarchy.
+Finally, every reaction in the clock-domain communicates with the environment through a set of interface input and output signals.
+At the beginning of each clock-domain tick the input signal are captured, a reaction function processes these input signals and emits outputs signals.
+These output signals are presented to the environment at the end of the clock-domain tick.
 Inter clock-domain communication is achieved by implementing CSP style rendezvous mechanism through point-to-point unidirectional channels.
-Each clock-domain is a composition of one or more threads, named synchronous parallel reactions which are executed synchronously in lock-steps with a logic tick of the clock-domain.
-Reactions within the same clock-domain exploit synchronous broadcast mechanism on signals to communicate with each other.
-Children reactions can be nested.
-Furthermore, every clock-domain communicates with the environment through a set of interface signals.

 A complete list of SystemJ kernel statements is shown in TABLE II.

 SystemJ kernel statements